 - Using a pestle and mortar or food processor, grind the biscuits/cookies to a fine crumb.

-- Mix the pumpkin puree into the cream cheese and stir through the biscuits.
+- Strain both the cream cheese and pumpkin puree through muslin/cheesecloth to squeeze out excess water.
+Mix the pumpkin puree into the cream cheese and stir through the biscuits/crackers.

 - Spoon the cheesecake filling into a piping bag.
 Pipe the filling onto a macaron shell, and sandwich another on top.